 Legislative Platform: Support legislation and/or budgetary proposals which would: 1.
-Provide increased State funding for maternal, child, and adolescent health programs;
+Provide increased State funding to local public health departments for maternal, child, and adolescent health programs;

 2. Protect children from environmental risks to their health, such as unintentional injuries, lead poisoning, and air quality; and